Newfile70/SE_Final_Project/README.md

   - role: project manager, software tester and software analyst
   - responsibility: mainly determine the type of software and corresponding functions, test whether each of the function can work in diffierent cases then write a document to summary our software and analyze the rationality and consistency of the use of relevant functions  .
   - portion:
+    - complete the remaining source code
     - do the testing for our software
     - design the main structure of our software
     - analyst the whole software with each of the function
     - complete remaining parts in the readme file

 #### FUTURE PLAN